maxitg/SetReplace/.github/CONTRIBUTING.md

 * `evolution`: modifies code for running the evolution of the model.
 * `analysis`: adds or changes evolution analysis tools, e.g., `WolframModelEvolutionObject` properties.
 * `visualization`: has to do with visualization code, such as `WolframModelPlot`.
+* `physics`: explores a connection with known physics.
+Would typically only be used with some `research` notes.
 * `utilities`: implements a tool that does not fit in the above categories (e.g., [`Subhypergraph`](https://github.com/maxitg/SetReplace/pull/431)).
 * `infrastructure`: implements changes to the development process, e.g., build scripts, CI, testing utilities, etc.